Nisio Isin: Monogatari series

 Since the release of the Bakemonogatari Anime Complete Guidebook on October 28, 2010, Nisio Isin has written more than 60 short stories related to the anime or manga adaptation.
-The stories happens throughout all the timeline of the story featuring different narrators.
+The stories happen throughout all the timeline of the story featuring different narrators.
 They usually are brief stories talking about a specific topic, commentaries on literature, etc. Only the short stories in Mazemonogatari were collected in a book.
+Kodansha revealed in May 2024 that 32 previously published short stories and 6 new short stories were being collected in a book titled Mijikanamonogatari to be released July 3, 2024.
+However, on June 12, 2024, Kodansha announced that the book would be delayed after it was discovered that a story that should have been included was inadvertently left out.
+Kodansha later confirmed the publication date would be September 11, 2024, with 33 previously published and 6 new short stories.

 Detective Urban Legend

 A series written in the Mephisto magazine published by Kodansha.